Asper Centre Cases

 Slepcsik v.
 Canada (Minister of Citizenship and Immigration)

-Mr. Slepcsik is challenging the constitutionality of ss.
+Mr. Slepcsik challenged the constitutionality of ss.
 40.1 and 46(1)(c.1) of the Immigration and Refugee Protection Act (IRPA) which provide for the automatic loss of permanent resident (PR) status, inadmissibility, and removal following a cessation decision.
-This case concerns whether this automatic loss of PR status violates sections 7, 15, 12 and 2(d) of the Charter.
+The case concerned whether this automatic loss of PR status violates sections 7, 15, 12 and 2(d) of the Charter.
 Under these provisions, PRs who arrived in Canada as refugees can be stripped of their status for a series of reasons set out in s.
 108, including where “the person has voluntarily re-availed themselves of the protection of their country of nationality” (s.
 108(1)(a)).

 Before the Federal Court, the Asper Centre focused its submissions on s.
 108(1)(a), arguing that the automatic loss of PR status after returning to one’s country of nationality (“re-availment”) offends section 12.
 The Asper Centre first contended that revoking PR status amounts to “punishment” or, alternatively, “treatment” within the meaning of section 12.
 The Asper Centre then argued that the punishment was grossly disproportionate as applied to reasonable hypothetical rights-holders.
 The gross disproportionality analysis considers three factors: the conduct which triggers the punishment, the punishment itself, and the punishment’s connection to recognized sentencing principles.
 Drawing on reported cases, the Asper Centre noted that loss of PR status has been triggered by individuals returning to their country of origin for significant family events like funerals or to care for ill loved ones.
 In terms of the impact on rights-holders, the Asper Centre stressed that the affected refugees have already had to overcome numerous challenges associated with settling in Canada, including learning a new language and building a family.
 This is incompatible with human dignity since it ignores the person’s humanity, focusing only on their refugee status when they arrived in Canada.
 Finally, the impugned provisions bear no relation to recognized sentencing principles.
 Contrary to the IRPA‘s objectives of facilitating refugee’s social and economic well-being by reunification with relatives in Canada, taking away PR status undermines their social, economic, and family networks.